JetBrains/Qodana/topics/jvm.md

 <snippet id="jvm-mount-jdk">

-<link-summary>You can mount JDK from your local filesystem to the /root/.jdks folder of the %instance% Docker image.</link-summary>
+<link-summary>You can mount JDK from your local filesystem to the /root/.jdks directory of the %instance% Docker image.</link-summary>

-You can mount JDK from your local filesystem to the `/root/.jdks` folder of the %instance% Docker image:
+You can mount JDK from your local filesystem to the `/root/.jdks` directory of the %instance% Docker image:

 ```shell
 $ docker run \